Top 10 Climbing Destinations in the U.S.

 3. Zion National Park, UT

-If you’re looking to climb long-aided routes on sandstone, Zion is a great destination.
-There’s not much trad climbing in Zion, and absolutely no sport climbing, so it is reserved for aide climbers.
-However, there are some easier or moderate aided routes, and if you’re looking to do an overnight bivy for the first time, this could be the perfect place.
+Zion is an excellent destination if you want to climb long-aided sandstone routes.
+There’s not much trad climbing in Zion and no sport climbing, so it is reserved for aide climbers.
+However, there are some easier or moderately aided routes, and if you’re looking to do an overnight bivy for the first time, this could be the perfect place.

 4. The Gunks, NY

-People generally think of the West Coast when they’re thinking of climbing destination.
+People generally think of the West Coast when thinking of climbing destinations.
 However, the Gunks (short for Shawangunks) is a premier destination, and it’s located just 85 miles away from NYC.
-There are no sport climbs in the Gunks, so keep that in mind when planning your trip, but trad climbing opportunities are ranging from easy 5.4s to difficult 5.12s.
-The Gunks is one of the oldest climbing locations in the country, and some of these classic routes were put up in the 1940’s, so careful not to get sandbagged when picking out a climb.
+There are no sport climbs in the Gunks, so keep that in mind when planning your trip, but trad climbing opportunities range from easy 5.4s to difficult 5.12s.
+The Gunks is one of the oldest climbing locations in the country, and some of these classic routes were put up in the 1940s, so be careful not to get sandbagged when picking out a climb.

 5. City of Rocks, ID

-Perhaps it had its hay-day in the 90’s, and to some extent, it’s been overshadowed by areas like Yosemite, but City of Rocks is a still a phenomenal location for those of us interested in climbing great granite lines.
+Perhaps it had its heyday in the ’90s, and to some extent, it’s been overshadowed by areas like Yosemite.
+However, City of Rocks is still a phenomenal location for those of us interested in climbing great granite lines.
 There are a few longer routes in City of Rocks, but most climbs are under 3 pitches.

 6. Rocky Mountain National Park, CO

 While it’s not for the faint of heart, Rocky Mountain National Park is one of the most beautiful places to climb in the U.S. That being said.
 The climbs take a lot of commitment.
-Rocky Mountain climbs generally take place in an “alpine setting,” meaning that you have to be prepared for long days of tough climbing.
-More so than other parks, you have to be prepared to hike long approaches and read the landscape for potential hazards.
+Rocky Mountain climbs generally occur in an “alpine setting,” meaning you must be prepared for long days of strenuous climbing.
+More so than other parks, you must be prepared to hike long approaches and read the landscape for potential hazards.

 7. Owens River Gorge, CA

-Not far from Bishop, this destination is a mecca for sport climbers.
-The Gorge can get crowded, but if you’re willing to hike farther in you can escape the worst of it.
-You can take a seat anywhere in the gorge and see dozens of sport climbs literally.
+Not far from Bishop, this destination is a mecca for sports climbers.
+The Gorge can get crowded, but if you’re willing to hike farther in, you can escape the worst of it.
+You can literally sit anywhere in the gorge and see dozens of sports climbs.

 8. Joshua Tree, CA

-There are thousands of routes in this world-renown destination, and the area is perhaps best known for its bouldering problems.
-The summers can get hot, but most of the year Joshua Tree makes for a great climbing destination.
-The rock itself is quartz, and the desert varnish allows for some friction moves.
+This world-renowned destination has thousands of routes, and the area is best known for its bouldering problems.
+The summers can get hot, but Joshua Tree is a great climbing destination most of the year.
+The rock is quartz, and the desert varnish allows some friction moves.

 9. Rumney, NH